 Examples of this type of data may include brand sentiment on social media, real-time data related to the product (pricing, stock status, etc.) on digital marketplaces or competitor websites, supplier information, etc.

-Organizations that use external data effectively have more potential to place themselves ahead of their competition when it comes to strategic planning.
+Organizations that use external data effectively have greater potential to outpace the competition in strategic planning.

 Among the benefits of using external data, you can find the following: